Ahlfeldt/AABPL-toolkit-python/README.md

 ## About
-Python version of the prime locations delineation algorithm
+This repository is part of the [Toolkit of Prime Locations (AABPL)](https://github.com/Ahlfeldt/AABPL-toolkit/blob/main/README.md).
+It contains a Python version of the prime locations delineation algorithm developed by Ahlfeldt, Albers, Behrens (2024). **Please cite** when using the algorithm in your work.

+Ahlfeldt, Albers, Behrens (2024): Prime locations.
+American Economic Review: Insights, forthcoming.

 ## Installation
 To install the Python package of the ABRSQOL-toolkit, run the following command in your python environment in your terminal.